Mares Puck Pro Review: Still Simple, Now Slimmer

 Simple To Use And Operate

 Navigating through menus is very simple and intuitive.
-Simply press the button to move trough the menus, then press and hold the button again to select the menu option you want.
+Simply press the button to move through the menus, then press and hold the button again to select the menu option you want.

 Because it only has one button there is no back-step back feature.
 To go back or exit a menu you need to press the button until you see the “bACk” on the display, then press and hold to select.